Nigeria masks are made by a professional woodcarver in The middle belt area of the country. These masks are used for several purposes,

 for a different kind of Nigeria dance, by masquerades that appear during the festive period and state carnival to spice up events and create more teeth-tightening sights

 The Nigerian masquerades are part of the Nigerian culture, It’s been in existence since the advent of man.
-The origin of Nigerian masquerade could be traced to as far back as the ninth century It flourished in England in eighteenth century, it has been an integral aspect Chinese culture from their origin masquerade and masks are accepted round the world as source of entertainment and games.
+The origin of Nigerian masquerade could be traced to as far back as the ninth century It flourished in England in the eighteenth century, it has been an integral aspect Chinese culture from their origin masquerade and masks are accepted around the world as a source of entertainment and games.

 Nigerian dance and dance moves have been in existence for a very long time as long as the Nigerian masks and masquerades, each plays a vital role in the the people’s social and cultural life

 It is not very easy to classify Nigerian dance moves, music and dance are an interesting part of the Nigeria people.
 We dance to tunes and different rhythm of our choice, irrespective of the beat.